vegaprotocol/specs/protocol/0046-DSRM-data_source_signed_message.md

 A data source must define:

-- Public keys (and key algorithm to be used if required) that can sign and submit values for this oracle
+- Public keys (and key algorithm to be used if required) that can sign and submit values for this (external) source
 - Type of data to be supplied in the transaction.
 Initially we should support the following types:
-    - A simple native Vega transaction (i.e. protobuf message) containing one or more key/value pairs of data fields with values in the types allowable in the main oracle spec (keys are strings)
+    - A simple native Vega transaction (i.e. protobuf message) containing one or more key/value pairs of data fields with values in the types allowable in the main data source spec (keys are strings)
     - ABI encoded encoded data.
-Specifically, we want to be able to support at least the OpenOracle standard by this method
+Specifically for oracles, we want to be able to support at least the OpenOracle standard by this method

 Note: that as a public key may provide many messages, a [filter](./0047-DSRF-data_source_filter.md) is likely to be needed to extract the required message, and a field select would be used to extract the required field ('price' or 'temperature', etc.)